-The key success factors of a digital project can often be minimized, misunderstood, or easily forgotten.
-Near-sightedness during a project can lead to a product being introduced to a world that no longer has a use for it.
-And once a digital product has launched, failing to measure its performance could limit the appetite to continue forward on the product roadmap.
+The key success factors of a can often be minimized, misunderstood, or easily forgotten.
+Near-sightedness during a can lead to a product being introduced to a world that no longer has a use for it.
+And once a digital product has launched, failing to measure its performance could limit the appetite for continuing on the product roadmap.

-At the outset of every project, establish KPIs and be clear about the criteria for meeting those KPIs.
-Choose a small number of metrics to keep the project focused on the most important goals.
-Otherwise, you risk spreading yourself and your team too thin across too many KPIs, and you won’t meet any of them.
+At the outset of every , establish KPIs and be clear about the criteria for meeting those KPIs.
+Choose a small number of metrics to keep the focused on the most important goals.
+Otherwise, you risk spreading yourself and your too thin across too many KPIs, and you won’t meet any of them.

-For example, if increasing conversions is the project goal, you’re better off tracking conversion rates than metrics like traffic or impressions.
+For example, if increasing conversions is the , you’re better off tracking conversion rates than metrics like traffic or impressions.

 7. Create Standard Processes That Are Viable… Then Revisit!

-A risk management process for a highly-visible, large-scale implementation of a government finance system probably isn’t the right process to follow if you’re a team of four, Kanbanning your way to a new feature release for your photo sharing app.
+A risk process for a highly-visible, large-scale implementation of a government finance system probably isn’t the right process to follow if you’re a of four, Kanban-ing your way to a new feature release for your photo sharing app.

 8. Overcommunicate Effectively